iPzard/electron-react-python-template/README.md

 ![electron_react_python](https://user-images.githubusercontent.com/8584126/95290114-59e42900-0821-11eb-8e43-a708959e8449.gif)

 ## 🛠️ Setup
-Ensure you have [Node](https://nodejs.org/en/download/) and [Python](https://www.python.org/downloads/) installed, then clone the project.
+Ensure you have [Node](https://nodejs.org/en/download/) and [Python](https://www.python.org/downloads/) installed, then clone this repository.
 Navigate to the project's root directory and run the following scripts in a terminal application *(e.g., Git Bash)*:

 **Install Python dependencies:**
 ```bash